 Credit is not awarded for participation in extracurricular activities such as sports, speech, drama, etc. However, all such activities in which the student participates, as well as honors earned, are noted on the student's permanent record.

 Correspondence and Online Courses

-The district will not be liable for the costs of correspondence or online courses, unless otherwise approved by the board of education.
+The district will not be liable for the costs of correspondence or online courses.

 Grades

 Students will receive letter grades for their academic core classes.